 The School of Engineering has an international reputation for its research activities and currently has an annual research income in excess of €6 million.
 This serves to support both graduate students and postdoctoral fellows who work in a stimulating environment with modern facilities and equipment.
 Suitably qualified candidates can apply for registration as graduate students working in the research areas outlined below and research funding often provides scholarships for research Masters and Doctoral students, to cover the registration, course fees and living costs of research students.
 Currently, there are over 330 postgraduate students and a significant number of postdoctoral fellows and research associates, many of whom are from other European and non-European countries.
 Interested candidates are advised to make direct contact with the relevant academic staff member in the first instance.
 Information on the research activities of the staff can be obtained from our website

-The School has an international research reputation in many topics, including water engineering, structural materials, behaviour and control, digital media processing, communications engineering, computational engineering, energy, vibrations and acoustics, fluids, fatigue, manufacturing technology, bioengineering, transport modelling, geophysical flows, climate change and geotechnical testing.
+The School has an international research reputation in many topics, including water engineering, structural materials, behaviour and control, digital media processing, communications engineering, computational engineering, energy, vibrations and acoustics, fluids, fatigue, manufacturing technology, biomedical engineering, transport modelling, geophysical flows, climate change and geotechnical testing.
 The research-led school includes internationally renowned experts in their fields.
 Most of its research is funded through collaborative projects involving industry, the EU and national government programmes.

 The principal topic areas in Civil, Structural and Environmental Engineering are Structural Engineering, Renewable Energy, Environmental Engineering, Transportation (based in the TRIP research centre ), Geotechnics and Sustainability.
 While sustainability is high on the agenda in many disciplines in Engineering, there is a specialised research centre in the Michael McNamara Centre for Construction Innovation and Sustainability (known as TrinityHaus).